Discrimination in Hiring and the Americans with Disability Act

 Whenever you are designing questions on an application or during an interview, keep this simple rule in mind: you can ask about an applicant's ability to do the job, but you cannot ask about any specific disability.
 For example, here are two different questions that both get to the same point, but one is likely in violation of the ADA while the other is probably perfectly alright.

 The first, incorrect, question asks about a perceived disability and likely would run afoul of the ADA.
 The second question simply asks the candidate how he or she would go about performing a specific task.
-The key point is that the second question asks the applicant about his or her ability, which is always legal, and does not even mention any possible disability.
 Asking applicants about their abilities (rather than disabilities) also naturally lets them talk about their strengths and qualifications for the job, which is the point of the interview.

 Be Consistent When Questioning an Applicant's Ability

 It is also crucial that you be consistent with your questions.
 If you ask a potentially disabled person about their ability to perform job-specific tasks, but never asked other candidates, you may still be violating the ADA.
 Even if the question itself was perfectly legal, as above, the ADA looks past the question itself to see whether you're applying an otherwise legal question in a discriminatory fashion.